 The Archives & Special Collections are located on the first floor of the Carnahan Jackson Center.
 We are open to students, faculty, staff and alumni of Fredonia, as well as to outside researchers by appointment.

-Hours for the Spring 2018 semester begin on January 30, 2018 and are as follows: Tuesday and Thursday, 1:00 p.m. to 4:00 p.m. and 1:00 p.m. to 3:00 p.m., dependent on staff availability.
+Hours for the Spring 2018 semester begin on January 30, 2018 and are as follows: Tuesday and Thursday, 1:00 p.m. to 4:00 p.m.; Friday, 9:00 a.m. to noon.
+Appointments outside of these hours are subject to staff availability.
 If you would like to schedule a visit, please complete the Archives Research Appointment form.
 For holidays and other scheduled closures, please consult Reed Library's hours.

 We strongly suggest you contact us prior to your visit by submitting an Archives Research Appointment request.
 Advance notice is greatly appreciated and allows us time to assess your research needs and retrieve materials.

 Please ensure you read and understand the Archives Reading Room Policies prior to your visit.

 The mission of the Archives & Special Collections Department (A&SC) of the Daniel A. Reed Library at the State University of New York at Fredonia is to collect, organize, preserve, provide access to and encourage scholarly engagement with a variety of unique manuscript and archival materials in primary support of the scholarship needs of both the academic community at Fredonia and researchers around the world.
 The A&SC provides a vital function in enhancing Fredonia’s reputation as a center for excellence in scholarship by working with faculty to integrate the use of unique manuscript and archival materials into the curriculum.
 To that end, the A&SC, in support of the overall mission of the university, embraces the initiatives to educate, challenge and inspire students, encouraging their development as skilled, connected, creative and responsible global citizens.